koushik80/koushik80/README.md

 ---

-<h4 align="left">I'm an enthusiastic Microsoft Azure Administrator and Software Developer, seeking long-term employment with the same company where I can really immerse myself in their brand and their online ambitions.
+<h4 align="left">I'm an enthusiastic Microsoft Azure Specialist and Software Developer, seeking long-term employment with the same company where I can really immerse myself in their brand and their online ambitions.
 I love connecting with different people, so if you want to say hi, I'd love to be connected!
 Thanks for visiting my profile.</h4>

 ---